ggpwnkthx/docker-trinitycore/README.md

 ### Windows
 https://docs.docker.com/docker-for-windows/install/
 ## Clients
 Clients must be in the "clients" folder.
 Put the contents of the WotLK folder into "clients/3.3.5".
-Put the contents of the BfA folder into "clients/8.2.0".
+Put the contents of the Shadowlands folder into "clients/9.0.2".
 For WotLK, the folder structure should look like:
 ```
 clients